 Another reason to customize workflows is the diversity of teams.
 All kinds of teams use Jira – from customer support to HR to developers.
 Separate teams might also naturally benefit from having their own work patterns and requirements built into Jira.

-Just make sure to not overdo it, as explained in our blogpost on the worst (common) advice for Jira.
+Just make sure not to overdo it when creating unique workflows, though, as this will limit interoperability as well as creating other issues – as explained in our blogpost on the worst (common) advice for Jira.

 So, when considering customization, it’s important to think about precisely what you’re doing and why.

-Clear communication is essential.
-If you can use existing elements and features with minimal hassle, then it might present the simplest way to get ahead.
+And clear communication is essential.
+If you can use existing elements and features with minimal hassle, then it may present the simplest way to get ahead.

 If it means that the system simply won’t reflect the way that you work, though, then it may actually be essential to deploy customization.
 And you could see a big productivity boost as a result.